Danc2050/BlackBox/README.md

 This is essentially a symbolic execution engine, but in reverse (i.e., find the correct inputs that make a program work, not break it.

 # What's The Point?
 The point is to, eventually, find numerical relations and/or formulas that are unknown to the scientific world.
-For example, if a person put in the prime numbers from 1-100 as input, and then received the desired output as prime numbers from 2-200, they may receive a formula that finds a pattern to predicting prime numbers.
+For example, if a person put in the prime numbers from 1-100 as input, and then received the desired output as prime numbers in the range 101-200, they may receive a formula that finds a pattern to predicting prime numbers.

 # A Simple Example
 For example.